h3x311/h3x311.github.io/content/posts/lc.md

 Do 2 array, all uses cache, so called dp.

-Find the repeat things, and store them in a cache,
+Find the repeat things, and store them in a cache.